-Notice that ToString() is invoked implicitly.
+Note that ToString() is invoked implicitly.
 When we pass an object to the WriteLine() method, that object provides its string representation using ToString() and only then it is printed to the output stream.
-That way, there’s no need to explicitly get string representations of objects when printing them.
+In that way, there’s no need to explicitly get string representations of objects when printing them.

 Virtual Methods: the "override" and "new" Keywords

 We need to explicitly instruct the compiler that we want our method to override another.
 In order to do this, we use the override keyword.
-Notice what happens if we remove it:
+Note what happens if we remove it:

 Let’s experiment and use the keyword new instead of override: